Icybee/Patron/README.md

 ## License

-Prototype is licensed under the New BSD License - See the LICENSE file for details.
+Patron is licensed under the New BSD License - See the LICENSE file for details.